-As we vigorously fight at the Supreme Court & on Capitol Hill, we need your support.
-Have your gift to defend the Constitution DOUBLED today.
-Have your gift doubled through our Matching Challenge.
+As we vigorously fight at the Supreme Court and on Capitol Hill to defend life & liberty, we need your support.
+Defend the Constitution today.

 The ACLJ today filed a request that the Supreme Court hear an important free speech case, Keister v.
 Bell .
 At stake in the case is the freedom of people to speak on sidewalks along public streets.
 "What?" you say.
 "I thought Americans already had the right to speak freely on public sidewalks."
 So...

 In the 1958 horror movie, "The Blob," a growing reddish blob from outer space devours everyone it touches.
 Echoing that film, a panel of judges of a federal appeals court ruled that the campus of the University of Alabama, home of the Crimson Tide, devours the speech rights of those on the...

 It took many years to resolve.
 But I am delighted to report that we have just obtained a resounding victory in our legal challenge to the IRS’s political targeting of conservative organizations.
 In an unprecedented victorious conclusion to our four year-long legal battle against the IRS, the...